 In some cases, the DHCPv6 client can remember and want to reuse an IP address that was previously allocated by the DHCPv6 server to it.
 In this case, the client begins the initialization process by sending a DHCPv6 Renew or Rebind message to the server containing that network address as the "requested IP address".
 The DHCPv6 server sends a DHCPv6 Reply message with no Status Code option to the client if it chooses to allow the client to continue to use that IPv6 address.
-Otherwise, the DHCPv6 server sends a DHCPv6 server sends a DHCPv6 server sends.
+Otherwise, the DHCPv6 server sends a DHCP Reply message to the client with a value other than Success.